 When there aren’t any criteria for measurement, it is simply something you want, a wish, a preference, or a good idea.

 Sometimes we need to make just one initial goal to get started, and that’s okay.
 At least it comes with a few actions to achieve.
-A first step simply can be making an immediate change in a single area in your life.
+A first step simply can be making an immediate change in your life.

 Are you unhappy about something that is happening right now?
 Make requests that will make it more desirable to you, or take the steps to change it yourself.

 Remember that self-motivated people win at life so always push yourself to accomplish your goals and learn new skills.

 If you want a different outcome, change your behavior

 Making a change might be uncomfortable and overwhelming for you.
 It might mean you have to put in more time, money, and effort.
 It might mean that someone gets upset about it, or makes you feel bad about your decision.

 It might be difficult to change or leave a situation, but staying put is your choice so why continue to complain?

 You can either do something about it or not.
 It is your choice and you have responsibility for your choices.